elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-two-main-stages-of-photosynthesis-and-where-do-they-occur.md

 url: /learn/biology/questions/what-are-the-two-main-stages-of-photosynthesis-and-where-do-they-occur
 score: -1.0
 related_article1:
-    id: 170308
+    id: 170294
-    title: What are some conservation efforts aimed at mitigating climate change?
+    title: >-
+        What are the main carbon spheres involved in the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/what-are-some-conservation-efforts-aimed-at-mitigating-climate-change
+    url: /learn/biology/questions/what-are-the-main-carbon-spheres-involved-in-the-carbon-cycle
 related_article2:
-    id: 170308
+    id: 170306
-    title: What are some conservation efforts aimed at mitigating climate change?
+    title: >-
+        How are the carbon and nitrogen cycles interconnected in biogeochemical cycles?
     subject: Biology
-    url: /learn/biology/questions/what-are-some-conservation-efforts-aimed-at-mitigating-climate-change
+    url: /learn/biology/questions/how-are-the-carbon-and-nitrogen-cycles-interconnected-in-biogeochemical-cycles
 related_article3:
-    id: 170295
+    id: 170307
-    title: How do plants contribute to carbon cycling in ecosystems?
+    title: >-
+        What is the greenhouse effect, and how does it relate to global warming?
     subject: Biology
-    url: /learn/biology/questions/how-do-plants-contribute-to-carbon-cycling-in-ecosystems
+    url: /learn/biology/questions/what-is-the-greenhouse-effect-and-how-does-it-relate-to-global-warming
 related_article4:
-    id: 170305
+    id: 170300
-    title: What is the difference between conceptual and mathematical carbon cycle models?
+    title: >-
+        What role do forests and oceans play as carbon sinks in the global carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-conceptual-and-mathematical-carbon-cycle-models
+    url: /learn/biology/questions/what-role-do-forests-and-oceans-play-as-carbon-sinks-in-the-global-carbon-cycle
 related_article5:
-    id: 170299
+    id: 170294
-    title: How do natural and human-derived sources contribute to the global carbon cycle?
+    title: >-
+        What are the main carbon spheres involved in the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/how-do-natural-and-humanderived-sources-contribute-to-the-global-carbon-cycle
+    url: /learn/biology/questions/what-are-the-main-carbon-spheres-involved-in-the-carbon-cycle
 ---

 &nbsp;